 How To Prevent Fish From Sticking

 How many times have you put your fish on the grill only to have it get stuck on the grates?
-To prevent this, pat the fish dry with paper towels to get rid of any excess moisture, then liberally coat the fish in neutral oil.
-This foolproof method makes sure your grilled fish recipes come out perfect every time.
+To prevent this, pat the fish dry with paper towels to get rid of any excess moisture, then liberally coat the fish in a neutral oil such as vegetable or canola.
+This foolproof method makes sure your grilled fish recipes come out perfect every time if cooking directly on the grill grates.
+However, if you would like to skip the grill grates entirely, check out Lindars' genius tips.

 Impart a smoky flavor on your flounder (or any other fish) by using a cedar plank.
 After soaking the cedar plank in water, place it on the side of the grill with indirect heat.
 Add the fish and a dab of compound butter for flavor.
 Let cook until the fish reaches the desired doneness.